iamireku/new/UI_UX_GUIDE.md

 ## 3. Core User Flows & UX Patterns

+### Deal Lifecycle

+Our deal lifecycle is designed to be clear and secure, with distinct states that inform both parties of the deal's progress.

+1.  **Creation**: A deal is initiated by one party and sent to the other for acceptance.
+2.  **inHolding**: Once the deal is accepted and funded by the buyer, the money is secured by Betweena.
+The deal status is "On Hold" (`inHolding`), and the seller is notified to begin work.
+3.  **delivered**: The seller completes their work and marks the deal as delivered.
+The status changes to "Delivered", and the buyer is notified.
+4.  **in_review**: The deal is now in the buyer's hands.
+The status is "In Review".
+The buyer must verify that the goods/services meet the acceptance criteria.
+5.  **completed**: The buyer accepts the delivery, and the funds are released to the seller.
+The deal is marked as "Completed".
+6.  **dispute**: If there's a disagreement, either party can raise a dispute, pausing the deal and flagging it for manual intervention.

 ### Deal Creation

 -   **Multi-Step Process:** The flow is broken down into logical steps with a progress bar to manage user expectations.
--   **AI-Assisted "Smart Start":** To reduce friction, users can describe their deal in natural language, and the AI will pre-fill the form fields, turning a manual task into a quick review.
+-   **AI-Assisted "Smart Start":** To reduce friction, users can describe their deal in natural language.
+Our AI (`smart-start-flow`) will parse the text and pre-fill the form fields, turning a manual task into a quick review.
 -   **Flexible Party Invitation:** Users can initiate a deal with a counterparty using their **Email**, **Phone Number**, or unique **Betweena ID**, providing flexibility and privacy.

 ### Deal Management

--   **Action-Oriented Dashboard:** The dashboard's primary role is to surface "Deals Needing Your Attention" (e.g., those requiring funding or in dispute), directing the user to their most urgent tasks.
+-   **Action-Oriented Dashboard:** The dashboard's primary role is to surface "Deals Needing Your Attention".
+This card highlights deals in `in_review` (prompting the buyer to release funds) and `dispute` statuses.
+-   **Clear Action Buttons:** On the deal details page, buttons are dynamically shown based on the user's role and the deal's status.
+    -   Seller sees **"I Have Delivered"** when the deal is `inHolding`.
+    -   Buyer sees **"Accept & Release Money"** when the deal is `in_review`.
 -   **Vertical Timeline History:** On the deal details page, a clear vertical timeline visually represents the deal's history, with the most recent event highlighted, making the deal status instantly understandable.
--   **Amendment System:** Instead of a simple "edit," changes to an active deal are handled through a formal "Amendment Proposal" system.
-This ensures that both parties must agree to any changes, maintaining the integrity of the agreement.
-The "Amend Deal" button is only available for deals in `funding` or `in_escrow` states.
+-   **Inactive Deal Visuals:** For `completed` or `cancelled` deals, a visual overlay is applied to the deal image to signify that the deal is closed.

 ### Identity and Profile Management

 -   **Betweena ID:** Each user has a unique, customizable Betweena ID (e.g., `@username`).
-This acts as their public identifier on the platform, allowing them to make deals without exposing personal contact information.
-The ID can only be customized once.
+This acts as their public identifier on the platform.
+The ID can only be customized once, a fact which is communicated to the user in a confirmation dialog.
--   **Referral System:** Referrals are treated as a distinct feature from the user's identity.
-The referral system is housed in its own dedicated "Referral" tab on the profile page, complete with clear warnings about the consequences of changing a referral code.
+-   **Referral System:** The referral code can also be customized once.
+The UI includes a prominent warning in the "Referral" tab explaining that changing the code will sever ties to previous referrals.
--   **Payment Methods:** Users can manage their withdrawal methods (Bank Account, Mobile Money) in a dedicated "Payments" tab.
-The UI gracefully handles cases where no payment methods have been added, guiding the user to add one.
+-   **Payment Methods:** Users can manage their withdrawal methods in a dedicated "Payments" tab.
+    -   **Verified Names:** For both Mobile Money and Bank Accounts, the system simulates fetching the registered account name after the user enters their number.
+This prevents typos and builds trust.
+The name field is read-only.

 ## 4. Component Library (ShadCN UI)